 A financial advisor can help you evaluate your options to construct a well-balanced asset allocation and then periodically review your retirement account’s investment mix to ensure it’s still aligned with your current situation.

-During periods of market volatility, knowing that you have a sound investment strategy and a professional overseeing your portfolio will make it easier for you to stay the course to your financial goals.
+During periods of market volatility, knowing that you have a sound investment strategy and a professional overseeing your portfolio can make it easier for you to stay the course to your financial goals.